 - Add the broccoli to the skillet (no need to stir it in), cover, and cook for 5 minutes until the broccoli is tender.

 - Add one cup of rice to each bowl.
+(Read how to make this low carb here.)
 Then add the teriyaki chicken and broccoli.
 Garnish with green onions and enjoy!